AguaClara/Textbook/Sedimentation/Sed_Intro.rst

     :align: center
     :alt: Drag coefficient as a function of Reynolds number.

-    Drag coefficient as a function of Reynolds number.
+    Drag coefficient on a sphere as a function of Reynolds number.

 As an introduction to this drag coefficient diagram, we can compare it to something we've already learned about: the Moody diagram.
 Drawing parallels between the two will help us understand some important relationships better.